 Biological Activity for NS 9283

-NS 9283 is a positive allosteric modulator of α4β2 receptor; increases the potency of Ach-evoked currents ~60 fold without effecting the maximum efficacy (HEK293-hα4β2 cells).
+NS 9283 is a positive allosteric modulator of α4β2 receptor; increases the potency of Ach-evoked currents ~60 fold without affecting the maximum efficacy (HEK293-hα4β2 cells).
 Reduces the rate of recovery from desensitization and slows the rate of deactivation.
 Displays a synergistic effect on the Emax when given with NS206 at 3α:2β receptors.

 Compound Libraries for NS 9283